 For more safety tips, see Dealing with Flood Damage.

-This American Red Cross website information about Are You Ready for a Flood or Flash Flood?
+This American Red Cross website has information about Are You Ready for a Flood or Flash Flood?

 FEMA has a website for kids called Ready.
 The message for kids is Prepare.
 Plan.
 Stay Informed.
-This site contains some great flood information geared towards kids on how to prepare for a flood.
+This site contains information geared towards kids on how to prepare for a flood.

 Disclaimer: The information on this page is merely a summary of flood safety information.
 For more complete information, follow the provided links to other websites.